Choosing a Birth Partner as a Solo Mum

 you’re worried about choosing the “wrong” person

-you’re considering a doula, student midwife, or other professional support
+you’re considering a doula, student midwife, or other support

 you want clarity — not pressure — around this decision